BDC Hamburger Icon

 How much does it cost to accept credit cards via iPhone?

 All payment processors charge a transaction fee ― a percentage of the total purchase amount.
 Some processors also charge a flat amount per transaction.
-Transaction rates range between 1.5% and 3.5% plus 10 to 30 cents per transaction.
+Transaction rates range between 1.5 percent and 3.5 percent plus 10 to 30 cents per transaction.
 Here’s what you should know:

 • If you have many small transactions: Businesses with many small transactions should look for a rate with no flat per-transaction fee (or a very small one).

-• Card-present vs. card-not-present transactions: Usually, payment processors have different transaction fees depending on how the payment was made.
+• Card-present vs. card-not-present transactions: Payment processors usually charge different transaction fees depending on how the payment was made.
 Transactions more susceptible to credit card fraud, such as e-commerce or card-not-present transactions, will be charged at a higher rate than more secure ways of paying, such as in-person with a credit card reader.

-• Interchange-plus pricing: Some payment processors have an interchange-plus pricing model.
-This means they take the interchange rate set by the card networks (Visa, Mastercard, Discover and American Express) and add a markup on that rate.
-Interchange rates vary widely, from lower rates on debit cards used with a PIN to higher rates on corporate rewards credit cards.
+• Interchange plus pricing: Some payment processors have an interchange plus pricing model.
+This means they take the interchange rate set by the card networks (Visa, Mastercard, Discover and American Express) and add a markup.
+Interchange rates vary widely, from lower rates on debit cards used with a PIN to higher rates on corporate rewards business credit cards.

 Monthly fee